 Your brain is your biggest prepping tool.
 Use it.
 Prepper fiction is available in all formats; printed books, ebooks, and audio books.
 I love to read.
 But honestly I don’t have that much time to read print books anymore.
 So, I have switched to Audible books.
 During my commute to and from work I listen to prepper fiction books, which makes my drive feel like it takes less time.

-Here is a list of the best prepper books I have found so far, grouped by author:
+Here is a list of the best prepper fiction books I have found so far, grouped by author:

 William R. Forstchen writes about the after affects of an EMP.
 His brutal writing will scare you with the dark truth.
 Probably the best post apocalyptic books out there.